What Is Glaucoma?

 "Five Stars - Very patient.
 Answered all my questions.
 Fantasic vision with new eyeglasses.
 Friendly staff.
 Explained glaucoma and cataracts in ways I could easily understand.
 Would recommend his office to anyone!"- Anonymous / Vitals / Aug 15, 2009

 "Dr. Tepper took me of glaucoma meds that my previous doctor prescribed to me.
 He effectively controlled my eye pressure with meds that were much less caustic and much less expensive.
 Dr. Tepper is very through and attentive.
 He is also just a sincerely good person.
 Highly recommend him."- R. / Healthgrades / Jan 21, 2020

-While anyone can develop glaucoma, this condition is three to four times more likely to affect African Americans and Hispanics than non-Hispanic whites.
+While anyone can develop glaucoma, this condition is 3– 4 times more likely to affect African Americans and Hispanics than non-Hispanic whites.
 This disease is also more common in patients over the age of 40.

 Other factors that can increase your chance of developing glaucoma include:

 Dr. Tepper uses multiple required tests to learn whether a patient has glaucoma.
 All of the tests are completely comfortable, relatively easy, and fast.
 First, he will dilate the pupils and possibly numb the eyes with no-sting eye drops.
 Once the eye drops take effect, Dr. Tepper will start doing the tests.
 Most of the time, these will include gauging the intraocular pressure (tonometry) and how thick the cornea is (pachymetry), checking the width of the space between the cornea and iris (gonioscopy), examining and recording the appearance of the optic nerve, checking the patient’s scope of outer (as opposed to central) vision, and testing for any spots of vision loss.

 How Is Glaucoma Treated?